mohan-akshay/02_Cost_monitoring/README.md

 ## 📘 Summary

 This project focuses on managing and visualizing Azure resource costs by using **tags**, **budgets**, and the **Cost Analysis dashboard**.
-You'll create tagged resources, track spending by tags, and set up a budget alert for proactive cost management.
+I'll create tagged resources, track spending by tags, and set up a budget alert for proactive cost management.

 ---

 ## 📌 Scenario

-You are running multiple projects in Azure and need to track usage costs by environment and project.
-Tags provide the ability to filter and group costs effectively, and budget alerts help you avoid unexpected charges.
+Running multiple projects in Azure and need to track usage costs by environment and project.
+Tags provide the ability to filter and group costs effectively, and budget alerts help to avoid unexpected charges.

 ---